 European Union Risk.
 The economies of the European Union are dependent to a significant extent on those of certain key trading partners, including China, the United States, and other European countries.
 A reduction in spending on products and services exported from the European Union, or volatility in the financial markets of member countries, may have an adverse impact on the broader European Union economy and could adversely affect the Fund.
 Separately, the European Union faces issues involving its membership, structure, procedures and policies.
-The United Kingdom (UK)

-officially withdrew from the European Union on January 31, 2020.
+The United Kingdom (UK) officially withdrew from the European Union on January 31, 2020.
 Upon the UK's withdrawal from the European Union, the European Union and the UK entered into a transition phase, which concluded on December 31, 2020, and the UK and the European Union agreed upon a Trade and Cooperation Agreement that became fully effective on May 1, 2021.
 The UK, European Union and broader global economy may still experience volatility in foreign exchange markets as a result of these events.
 The UK's withdrawal may also destabilize some or all of the other European Union member countries and/or the Eurozone.
 The exit of additional member states from the European Union would subject its currency and banking system to increased risk and would likely result in increased volatility, illiquidity and potentially lower economic growth in the affected markets.
 Additionally, the reintroduction of national currencies in one or more European Union countries or the abandonment of the Euro as a currency could adversely affect the Fund.

 Foreign Investments Risk.
-Investments in non-U.S. instruments may be less liquid than U.S. investments, may have less governmental regulation and oversight, and are typically subject to different investor protection standards.
-Investments in non-U.S. instruments may involve risk of loss due to foreign currency fluctuations and political or economic instability.
-Foreign market trading hours, clearance and settlement procedures, and holiday schedules may limit the Fund's ability to buy and sell investments.
-These factors could result in a loss to the Fund.
+Investments in securities of non-U.S. issuers may be less liquid than investments in U.S. issuers, may have less governmental regulation and oversight, and are typically subject to different investor protection standards than U.S. issuers.
+Investments in non-U.S. securities entail the risk of loss due to foreign currency fluctuations, political or economic instability, less complete financial information about the issuers, the possible imposition of withholding or confiscatory taxes, the possible seizure or nationalization of foreign holdings, and the possible establishment of exchange controls or freezes on the convertibility of currency.
+Foreign market trading hours, clearance and settlement procedures, and holiday schedules may limit the Fund's ability to buy and sell securities.
+Additionally, foreign issuers may be subject to different accounting, auditing, recordkeeping, and financial reporting requirements.
+Securities of issuers traded on foreign exchanges may be suspended, either by the issuers themselves, by an exchange or by governmental authorities.
+If the Fund holds positions in such suspended securities, the Fund may be adversely impacted.
+Certain countries in which the Fund may invest may be subject to extended settlement delays and/or foreign holidays, during which the Fund will unlikely be able to convert holdings to cash.
+All of these factors could result in a loss to the Fund.